 The affair became known around the city and the king’s advisors sent him a letter informing him what was going on in the palace.
 But the king respected the Bodhisatta so much he refused to believe it.
 Once the battle was won, the king returned and asked his queen about it, and she confessed.
 But the king still did not believe the Bodhisatta would do such a terrible thing and he went to ask him directly.
 The Bodhisatta knew that if he lied the king would believe him, but he would lose his path to Buddhahood—lying being much worse than fornication—so he confessed.
 The king respected his honesty and forgave him.
 Having recovered his power of concentration, the Bodhisatta gave a final sermon to the king and returned to the Himalayas where there were no women to tempt him.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples began lusting for a woman he saw wearing beautiful clothes.
-He grew depressed and decided to leave the brotherhood.
+He grew depressed and decided to leave the sangha.
 When the Buddha heard about his problem, he told the disciple that lust can cause a man to be born in hell and then told this story from his past so the disciple knew that he himself had also once succumbed to lust, but was able to overcome it.
 After that, the disciple decided to stay.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.